dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 #### Ordering

 As a convenience to the parser the encoded instructions are logically ordered.
-The ordering is generally, but can vary slightly depending on the needs of the particular opcode map:
+The ordering is generally as follows, but can vary slightly depending on the needs of the particular opcode map:

 - map